chainer/chainer/docs/source/comparison.rst

 A table for quick comparison
 ----------------------------

 This table compares Chainer with other actively developed deep learning frameworks.
-Content is current as of May 2017.
+Content is current as of July 2017.

 .. csv-table::
    :stub-columns: 2